 Creating a Potager Garden Design

 The fun thing about a potager design is that there is little room for error.
 It is uncomplicated, informal, and romantic.
 Imagine a variety of beautiful florals growing among the vegetables.
+And a variety of colors and textures.

 The next thing to consider for design are the edges.
 For our farm, I’m filling in between plants and the outer edging with florals and herbs.
 I have flowering vines that I’m using along my fence line.